-Local government is run according to the provisions of the Victorian Local Government Act (1989), and any subsequent revisions or amendments.
-Although it's not necessary to read through an entire piece of legislation, having a grasp of the key concepts covered in the Act will help prepare you to run.
+Local government is run according to the provisions of the Victorian Local Government Act (2020) and any accompanying regulations.
+Although it's not necessary to read through the entire piece of legislation, having a grasp of the key concepts covered in the Act will help prepare you to run.